Ždírec nad Doubravou: Etymology

-The name Ždírec is derived from the Old Czech word žďářit, which means "to remove the forest with fire".
+The name Ždírec is derived from the Old Czech word žďářit, which means "to remove the forest with fire" (slash-and-burn).
 It refers to the method used during colonization to create space for newly established settlements.

 Geography

 Ždírec nad Doubravou is located about 19 km northeast of Havlíčkův Brod and 35 km northeast of Jihlava.
 The town proper lies in the Upper Sázava Hills, but most of the municipal territory lies in the Iron Mountains.
 The highest point is the hill Barchanec at 624 m above sea level.

 The town is situated on the right bank of the Doubrava River.
-The municipal territory lies in Iron Mountains and Žďárské vrchy protected landscape areas.
+The municipal territory lies in the Iron Mountains and Žďárské vrchy protected landscape areas.

 History

 The first written mention of Ždírec nad Doubravou is from 1399.
 It was probably founded shortly before, during the colonization of the area.
-For centuries, it was a small village administered as a part of the Přibyslav estate, and since 1677 as part of the of Polná estate.
+For centuries, it was a small village administered as a part of the Přibyslav estate, and since 1677 as part of the Polná estate.

 The worst tragedy in the history of Ždírec nad Doubravou took place on 9 May 1945, when it was damaged by a Red Army raid and dozens of inhabitants were killed.
 In the second half of the 20th century, the village began to be expanded, and the number of inhabitants grew.
 In 2000, Ždírec nad Doubravou was promoted to a town.

+Demographics

+Economy

+The largest employer based in the town is Stora Enso Wood Products Ždírec, a manufacturer of paper and wooden products.
+It employs more than 500 people.

+Transport

+The town is situated at the crossroads of two main roads: the I/34 (from Havlíčkův Brod to Svitavy) and the I/37 road (the section from Chrudim to Žďár nad Sázavou).

+Ždírec nad Doubravou is located on the railway line Pardubice–Havlíčkův Brod.

+Sights

+The Church of Saint Wenceslaus was originally a Gothic building, first mentioned in 1352.
+Its present appearance is a result of a Baroque reconstruction.
+Next to the church is a separate wooden bell tower.

+Nový Studenec Castle was originally a fortress, rebuilt in the Renaissance style in 1592.
+In 1612, the fortress was rebuilt into a late Renaissance castle.
+The chapel was added around 1699.
+In the 18th century, the chapel was rebuilt and the third wing of the castle was removed.
+Today the building is privately owned.